iphyer/DefectDetection-MaskRCNN/README.md

+# UPDATES 2020-11-10

-# This code reposityory will be archived since we decided to use new [Detectron2](https://github.com/facebookresearch/detectron2)
+**This code reposityory will be archived since we decided to use new [Detectron2](https://github.com/facebookresearch/detectron2)

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0